JoaoMatheusLamao/bertoti/Engenharia SW/readme.md

 Me arrisco a dizer que a engenharia de software é o coração de um projeto de software.
 Isto, pois os engenheiros que são responsáveis por tomar decisões de grande impacto no sistema, além de se preocupar com a qualidade e eficiência do projeto.

-# Aula 2 (14/08/2023)
+# 14/08/2023
 ## Engenharia de Software x Programação?

-Within Google, we sometimes say, “Software engineering is programming integrated over time.”
+> Within Google, we sometimes say, “Software engineering is programming integrated over time.”
 Programming is certainly a significant part of software engineering: after all, programming is how you generate new software in the first place.
 If you accept this distinction, it also becomes clear that we might need to delineate between programming tasks (development) and software engineering tasks (development, modification, maintenance).
 The addition of time adds an important new dimension to programming.
 Cubes aren’t squares, distance isn’t velocity.
 Software engineering isn’t programming. ("Engenharia de Software no Google")